fix ave/correlate command

 Note that some fixes only produce their values on certain timesteps, which must be compatible with Nevery, else an error will result.
 Users can also write code for their own fix styles and add them to LAMMPS.

-If a value begins with "v_", a variable name must follow which has been previously defined in the input script.
-Only equal-style variables can be referenced.
+If a value begins with “v_”, a variable name must follow which has been previously defined in the input script.
+Only equal-style or vector-style variables can be referenced; the latter requires a bracketed term to specify the Ith element of the vector calculated by the variable.
 See the variable command for details.
-Note that variables of style equal define a formula which can reference individual atom properties or thermodynamic keywords, or they can invoke other computes, fixes, or variables when they are evaluated, so this is a very general means of specifying quantities to time correlate.
+Note that variables of style equal or vector define a formula which can reference individual atom properties or thermodynamic keywords, or they can invoke other computes, fixes, or variables when they are evaluated, so this is a very general means of specifying quantities to time correlate.

 Additional optional keywords also affect the operation of this fix.